 One of the first steps in estate planning is determining who will be the executor of the estate and writing that into a will.

 Filling this role for a friend or family member does not require any special skills.
 But it does require a decision ahead of time.
 The person creating the will can write it up in a standard form.
-(Online tools like LegalZoom are helpful for this.)
 The will must then be signed witnessed by at least two observers with no conflict of interest to be legally valid, according to the American Bar Association.

 The executor will have legal power over the deceased’s bank accounts and financial assets and will be in charge of decisions related to real estate.
 If there are outstanding debts, the executor writes the checks.
 And once everything is settled, he or she distributes the finances to the beneficiaries of the deceased.